lutianming/mkhdr/README.md

 + [pyside(optional)](qt-project.org/wiki/PySide)

 ## Usage
+-d DIR, --directory DIR

--d, --directory    the directory that contains the original images.
+the directory that contains the original images.
 If not specified, the current working direcory is used.

+-o OUTPUT, --output OUTPUT

--o, --output       the output filename, default is *hdf.jpg*
+the output filename, default is *hdf.jpg*

+-g, --gui

--g, --gui          use gui interface
+use gui interface